 - b.
-Student Consent and Release

-Form

-Each student who travels by

-motor vehicle (or any form of

-transportation) to participate in a

-College-related activity, includ

-ing but not limited to academically related field trips or courses, competitions or contests; or

-non-academic activities, must

-execute a copy of the Consent
+Student Consent and Release Form Each student who travels by motor vehicle (or any form of transportation) to participate in a College-related activity, including but not limited to academically related field trips or courses, competitions or contests; or non-academic activities, must execute a copy of the Consent and Release. - Student Passenger c.
+Responsibilities Student passengers are responsible for their own safety.

-and Release.

-- c.
-Student Passenger

-Responsibilities

-Student passengers are responsible for their own safety.
 Student passengers should arrange transportation that is consistent with their personal expectations regarding safety.
-At any point during their transport either to or from a College related activity or registered student organization activity, student passengers should exercise their own personal judgment regarding the safety of their transport before

-22.24 Safety Standards for All Drivers
+At any point during their transport either to or from a College related activity registered student organior zation activity, student passengers should exercise their own personal judgment regarding the safety of their transport before riding in any vehicle.' - 22.24 Safety Standards for All Drivers - a.

-riding in any vehicle.

-a.
 All drivers who are transporting one or more enrolled students either to or from any Collegerelated activity, including any registered student organization activity, shall ensure that the number of passengers does not exceed the designated capacity of the vehicle and that each passenger is secured by a safety belt.
 In addition, all relevant laws will be adhered to during the duration of the trip.